Future Stock for Structured BOM

-<< Click to Display Table of Contents >> Navigation: Tools > Future Stock for Structured BOMTopic Last Edited 08/03/2023 |
+<< Click to Display Table of Contents >>

-The Options section allows the user to set the period of time the calculations are to occur over, the date to be used for POs/SOs and the BOM number of levels that are to be displayed.
+The Options section allows the user to set the period of time the calculations are to occur over, the date to be used for POs/SOs and the number of BOM levels that are to be displayed.

-If the user selects Months as the time category, the system will display the monthly supply and demand for the number of months selected.
-The user can view a more detailed view by selecting days or weeks, giving a daily or weekly supply and demand view.
+If the user selects "Months" as the time category, the system will display the monthly supply and demand for the number of months selected.
+The user can view a more detailed view by selecting "Days" or "Weeks", giving a daily or weekly supply and demand view.
 The user can also specify whether the calculations include forecast work orders, free issue material and also whether any minimum stock levels are considered.

 The user can use the % wildcard when filtering if a they wish to see all parts matching the filter criteria.
 The % wildcard can be used as follows: